In Need of Pest Control for Ants?

 How to reduce ant activity in the house?

 - Keep food in air-tight containers

-- Make sure the kitchen sink is clean (dirty dishes, food residue and water attract black ants)
+- Make sure to clean the kitchen sink regularly (dirty dishes, food residue and water attract black ants)

-- Check regularly that no food debris is standing under your kitchen appliances
+- Check regularly that no food debris are gathering under your kitchen appliances

 - Cleanup liquid or food spillages immediately

-- Make sure your bins are kept clean and have a sealed lid
+- Make sure to keep your bins clean and have a sealed lid

 - Put pet food bowls in a larger bowl to prevent spillages and remove pet food after eating

 - Seal doors, windows and any cracks black ants use to access indoors

 - Kill ant scouts as soon as they appear